Simple things that you can do, both on your website and off, to start getting in more website traffic.

 They get visitors, you get visitors via your link and you make Google happy as it sees back links and will factor this into how it deals with how to list you in search.

 No cost / low cost tips for getting people engaged.

 If you have a business page already on Facebook you might have noticed that when you post something it doesn’t go out to all of your followers, only to a small percentage.

-If you want more reach you need more followers, and one way to do that is to ask your friends to like and follow your page.
+If you’re starting out, or want a boost in follower numbers, one way to do that is to ask your friends to like and follow your page.

 You can also ask them to ask their friends…

 Just ask people to go to your Facebook business page, like this…